 - supporting international sustainability certification of some fisheries.

 Learn more about the Quota Management System

 Sustainable fisheries certification

-MSC certification is internationally recognised, giving New Zealanders:
+MSC certification is internationally recognised.
+It gives:

 Environmental effects of HMS fishing depend on the fishing method.
+For example:

-Reducing longlining bycatch
+Reducing longline bycatch

 - certain vessels must use fishing gear and devices that deter seabirds

 - we support industry to develop and use more environmentally-friendly fishing gear.